gssoto03/itsweek7/README.md

 This program introduces linking and using external functions from other files.

 ## Program 4
-This program finds the nth value of the Fibonacci sequence either recursively or iteratively.
+This program finds the nth value of the Fibonacci sequence either recursively or iteratively based on user choice.

-This program introduces the creation and calling of Assembly functions (outside of main).
+This program introduces the creation and calling of assembly functions (outside of main).